 We have licensed our product candidates from Arena.
-The fields of the licenses for these product candidates contain certain restrictions.
-For example, the field of license for LP659 is for developmental, degenerative and autoimmune disease, disorders or conditions of the CNS or peripheral nervous system.
+The fields of the licenses for these products contain certain restrictions.
+For example, the field of license for LP659 is for limited selected CNS indications and other neurological indications that Arena consents to include in the license, which consent shall not be unreasonably withheld.
 By way of another example, the field of license for LP143 and certain other licensed compounds is for CNS indications.
+If we make a request to expand the field of our license to include additional indications that we determine are advantageous or necessary for us to develop a licensed compound, Arena may not agree.
 This could have an adverse impact on our ability to develop our product candidates and could limit the ability to commercialize our product candidates.